damianhakert/damianhakert.github.io/source/handbook/support/index.md

 make sure that this queue is as empty as possible.
 Right now there is no way for us to directly reply to the comment from ZenDesk, so if a comment you see requires a reply (that is if the ticket is not from someone on our team, or is a question or a problem) you need to click on the link to the comment and reply directly in the blog post.

-Once you have replied, you should come back to ZenDesk and mark that ticket as solved, plus the ticket that was created for your reply.
+If the comment has been responded already by a team member, or once you have replied, you should come back to ZenDesk, leave a private note saying who replied to the comment and mark that ticket as solved, plus the ticket that was created by the reply.

 ### Twitter <a name="twitter"></a>